Phone Number(▒▒▒) ▒▒▒- ▒▒ 05

 Home Cooking can save money.
 We can work out cooking arrangements if you need the kitchen.
-Typically access to kitchen will be 9 am until 11pm
+But, keep in mind access to kitchen will be 9 am until 11 pm

 For those of you who love museums, New York is packed with a selection of museums and getting there from our apartment is easy.
 Just take the number # 4 bus on Broadway and 155th Street until you get to 5th Avenue across from Central Park and the museum select will begin around 110th Street with El Museo Del Barrio...and continue all the way pass 86th Street with the MET.
 There are also museum in many other locations, but 5th Ave has a very large selection located along 5th Ave.

 a great day to go to the museums is Saturday since they are open until 9pm.
 Of course there are museums all over, so i suggest doing a little research in advance so you can take advantage of the amazing selection

 There are tons of free and dirt cheap activities you can do in NYC.
 Let me know what you like and I will try to have some information available.

 I've enclosed a very neat website to help you look for amazing discounts:

 Tip # 7